mirailuv/rosewire/README.md

 you can change the path to anything in your server folder, so you can download like mods or datapacks with this

 you can also have as many different download configurations as you'd like

+made for 1.19.2, will probably be updated to never versions